digitalservicebund/digitalcheck-apps/doc/adr/0010-make-pipeline-dynamic.md

-# 4. Make pipeline run dynamically for applications based on changes
+# 10. Make pipeline run dynamically for applications based on changes

-Date: 2024-05-22
+Date: 2024-05-24

 ## Status

-Accepted
+Superceded by

 ## Context